Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 A definition might read, "The idea is to express the class as a linear combination of the attributes with predetermined weights." [@Witten2011] I just think about it as finding the best _average_ line through your data where x explains y.
 The standard error represents a normal distribution that is split by the line.
 Once again, I don't want to push statistics reading too much here.
 Still, I recommend picking up any book on statistics or Googling multiple-linear regression if you aren't reasonably familiar with it.
 You'll use it a lot as an analyst.

-Additionally, familiarize yourself with the different forms of regression; Orthogonal, Poissan, Ridge, etc. There are lots of problems that can be solved if you apply the correct technique.
+Additionally, familiarize yourself with the different forms of regression: orthogonal, Poisson, ridge, and others.
+There are lots of problems that can be solved if you apply the correct technique.

 That is as deep as I want to go here.
 We will use this tool often in subsequent chapters and go into more detail.
 I want to take the same simple approach to explain Machine Learning.

 #### Machine Learning

 Machine learning is different as a concept, but under the hood, it is just statistics.
 This has been explained in many ways.
 At its heart, we are looking for patterns in data to make predictions.
 Also, don't worry about A.I. taking your job.
-Worry about the person that knows how to use it taking your job.
+Worry about the person who knows how to use it taking your job.

 There are three main types of machine learning: